Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 The results of this section agree with the ``just enough inflation'' scenario introduced by Ramirez {\it et al.\ } \citep{Ramirez_excluded_2009,Ramirez_predictions_2012,Ramirez_low_2012}.
-In their work they assume that there is some physical mechanism which would limit the potential from above such that
+In their work they assume that there is some physical mechanism which would limit the potential from above such that \(V(\phi)<M_\mathrm{GUT}^4\), and thus find that \(V(\phi)\ll\dot{\phi}^2\) at early times.
+Our results therefore place their observations in a more generic setting.